locana-co/PMT-Portable/README.md

 PMT-Portable
 ============

-First attempt at a portable PMT on a stick.
+First attempt at a portable portfolio mapping database on a stick.
+The idea is to run in conjunction with an offline node/webkit server to act as a desktop applicaiton.

 First go get the latest windows binaries from here: http://www.enterprisedb.com/postgresql-934-binaries-win64?ls=Crossover&type=Crossover